Yes. Yes. Yes. We can’t stress it enough—YES, YOU DO!

 This is exactly why travel insurance matters.
 You’re not “wasting money,” you’re buying peace of mind.
 You’re not “getting scammed,” you’re making sure that you won’t have to face unforeseen healthcare expenses.

-Keep in mind that healthcare is costly, especially when you have to cover your own expenses.
-In North America and the South Pacific, “routine” health issues may lead to hefty bills.
-And if you’re planning to take a side trip to the US during a stopover on your way to Australia or while exploring Canada, get ready for sticker shock—this is the country where women are billed for holding their newborns after birth.
+Keep in mind that healthcare is costly abroad, especially when you have to cover your own expenses.
+In North America and the South Pacific, “routine” health issues lead to hefty bills.
+If you’re planning to take a side trip to the US during a stopover on your way to Australia or while exploring Canada, get ready for sticker shock—this is the country where women are billed for holding their newborns after birth.

 0 comments